HDFGroup/hsds/docs/design/obj_store_schema.md

 * "logicalSize" - storage size of all entities including non-allocated chunks
 * "allocatedSize" - storage size that of all entities including only allocated chunks
 * "actualSize" - storage size as reported by the storage system (maybe smaller than "allocatedSize" due to compression)
-* "lastUpdated" - the timestamp for the most recent change to any object in the domain
+* "lastModified" - the timestamp for the most recent change to any object in the domain

 For reasons of efficiency, the summary information will typically be updated asynchronously from changes to object state.
 Therefore the stats object may not reflect the most recent changes to objects in the domain.
 E.g. is a dataset is created using the HDF REST API, the changes in datasetCount and size keys won't be immediately reflected.
 The Last-Modified metadata property of the domain stats object can be used to determine when these keys were last updated.